unplugin/unplugin-icons/README.md

 <IconArrowRight />
 ```

-See inside of `examples/next` for a working example project.
+See [the Next.js example](examples/next) for a working example project.

 <br></details>